nokia-eda/docs/docs/connect/openshift-plugin.md

 : The interval in seconds at which the plugin should send heartbeats.
 10-30 are good values, lower can cause extra unnecessary load on the system.

 **`namespace`**
-: A name of a namespace to create or use for the controller
+: A name of a namespace, where EDA Connect service is deployed

 **`skiptlsverify`**
 : Can be enabled to disable server TLS certificate verification when connecting to the EDA Kubernetes cluster